ivanmartinezmorales/ivanmartinezmorales/README.md

 Ivan Martinez Morales (he/him)
 ---

 Currently at Plaid.
-Previously at Workiva, and Mailchimp.
+Previously at Workiva and Mailchimp.

 I work on building end-to-end experiences that customers love.
 I mainly write Typescript and Go.